ivan-usov-org/bec/docs/source/developer/ophyd.md

 The complete method of a flyer returns a status object that should resolve once the flyer finishes its flying.
 It should be used to identify when a scan of the flyer is finished.

 * **configure(d : dict) -> None**\
-This method is optional, since its functionality can be similarly implemented in the stage command which is called by `BEC`, i.e. called in preparation for each scan.
-If implemented, it can be used through additional arguments within `kickoff` and will be called just before the latter.
+This method is optional, since its functionality can be similarly implemented in the stage command which is called by BEC, i.e. called in preparation for each scan.
+If implemented, it can be used through additional arguments within `kickoff` and called just before it.

 ## Ophyd device configuration
-Within BEC, representative devices and signals are created dynamically on the devices server, following the specifications given in the device configuration.
+As mentioned before, BEC creates representative devices and signals dynamically on the devices server, following the specifications given in the device configuration.
 As explained in the [device configuration](#developer.bec_config) section, the device configuration can be loaded from and stored to a yaml file and contains all necessary information about the devices.

 An example of an ophyd device based on EPICS is a single PV, e.g. the synchrotron's ring current: